 About the Program

-The program's leadership team and faculty and staff work together to advance discovery and transform practice to improve the work lives of physicians and in turn improve the care they provide to patients worldwide.
+The program's leadership team and faculty and staff work together to advance discovery and transform practice to improve the work lives of physicians and in turn improve the care physicians provide to patients worldwide.

 Why establish a program on physician well-being at Mayo Clinic?

 The creation of the Program on Physician Well-Being emphasizes the important role physicians have in the Mayo Clinic mission.